amasoft-dr/cabinets.js/README.md

 different devs can write their own substore and become a nightmare, imagine the frustration while merging.

 This leads us to the 3rd approach, **Combining Store**

-When writing independent Stores that are going to be combined you need to set-up, your mind and know that they can be combined and you need a way to access your specific state sub-store because the state that is passed to maps, interceptors and reducers will have every sub-store attach to it, In a store that is going to be combined you always access your piece of store's state as state.yourStoreName.
+## Combining Stores

-Also, if you know for sure or agree with other devs that your store will be combined with some other specific stores then you will have access to those stores data or even can trigger state updates for them.
+When writing independent Stores that are going to be combined you need to set-up, your mind and know that they are going to be attached as a sub-store on the root newly combined Store and you need a way to access your specific state sub-store because the state that is passed to maps, interceptors and reducers will have  every sub-store attach to it, so you can have access to all substores that are combined too, but remember you always access your piece of store's state as state.yourStoreName.

 Let's see the code